stufus/ADOffline/README.md

 Most penetration testers, or those engaged in simulated attacks or red team activities, will understand the value of reconnisance.
 On large corporate networks, this will involve a fair amount of Active Directory querying.
 There are some exceptionally powerful tools built into Empire, PowerTools and Metasploit, but these all rely on an active connection to a domain controller.

-This tool combines the flexibility of SQL with the raw detail in Active Directory by parsing the raw LDAP output from Active Directory into a SQLite database.
+This tool combines the flexibility of SQL with the raw detail in Active Directory by parsing the raw LDAP output from Active Directory and inserting it into a SQLite database.
 This can then be used to explore user and group membership and download all computer information.

 There is a huge amount of information stored in LDAP; this tool does not seek to recover it all, but instead should help with planning attacks or identifying high value target users without needing to constantly query AD.